nicolehao34/LeadGen.AI/DOCUMENTATION.md

 - Calculated fit scores and match reasons (this scoring formula can be modified later by the end-user if needed, to weigh different components differently)
 - Personalized outreach messages (if requested)

+**NOTE: IF YOU DON'T HAVE A LINKEDIN API KEY, SWITCH TO THE DEMO BRANCH!**

 ### 5. Personalized Outreach Generation
 For each qualified decision-maker, the system generates:

-- Customized email templates
-- LinkedIn connection messages
+- Customized message template/LinkedIn connection messages
-- Phone call scripts
 - All messaging is tailored to:
   - The specific decision-maker's role and responsibilities
   - The company's strategic relevance to DuPont Tedlar